JimKnopfIoT/ESP8266-tumble-dryer-telegram-messages/README.md

 # ESP8266 tumble-dryer telegram-messages
-Arduino script for ESP8266 ESP-01 to send you telegram messages when finished.
+Script for ESP8266 ESP-01 to send you telegram messages when finished.

+More info and a fritzing circuit coming soon.
+Stay tuned.